springernature/frontend-playbook/accessibility/common-remediations.md

 #### Why's it a problem?

 Words are pronounced differently in different languages.
-Screen reader software is designed to respect these pronounciation differences when it encounters components on web pages that specify a change in language.
+Screen reader software is designed to respect these pronunciation differences when it encounters components on web pages that specify a change in language.

 If a piece of text in a document is presented in a different language without programmatically indicating the change, the screen reader software may mispronounce the text.